European-Unified-ID/EUID-docs/README.md

 ### EUID vs. UID2

 EUID is an open-source, standalone solution with its own unique namespace that builds on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md).
-The main differences between UID2 and EUID result from more stringent European and UK data protection laws related to the consent-collection framework and data rights for data subjects and obligations between participants.
+The main differences between UID2 and EUID result from more stringent European and UK data protection laws, which are related to the consent-collection framework, rights for data subjects, and obligations between participants.
 Otherwise, EUID follows the same [guiding principles](#guiding-principles) as UID2.

 >IMPORTANT: Even though it builds on the UID2 framework, EUID is a separate identifier.